 Copying Content from another Drupal or Worpress Site

 HTML content can be copied between sites without losing formatting.
-Note, however, that not all styling will be identical between sites and that some code may not be visually supported.
-Pages with complex content like tables and special layouts with the Body field may need to be reviewed and edited by the college Web team.
+However, styling and options may not be identical between sites and some code may not be visually supported.
+Pages with complex content like tables and special layouts may need to be reviewed and edited by the College web team.

-Before copying the content, switch to the source view.
+Copy the code from the source view.
 In the originating site: in Drupal click the “Source” button, in WordPress click the “Text” tab:

-Then select all the HTML content in the editor window:
+Then select all the HTML code content in the editor window:

 Now switch to the destination site and do the same, but paste instead of copy: